Macro Photography: A Complete Guide

 DSLR lenses traditionally have a minimum focus range that is marked on each lens with a sign that is similar to the macro mode sign-on digital cameras.

-The two significant differences between normal lenses and specialised macro lenses are the ability to focus from close to subject, and also the ability to get the texture-out of even a paper-thin subject.
+The two significant differences between normal lenses and specialized macro lenses are the ability to focus from close to subject, and also the ability to get the texture-out of even a paper-thin subject.

 This is the reason that the shallow depth of field effect is more pronounced in macro lenses.

 Read more: How to Get Perfect Bird Pictures

 If you can afford a macro lens, there’s no better option.
 Some of the options of leading macro lenses are

 1) Canon 100mm f2.8 (with both IS and non-IS variants)